 Executive Program Assistant

-Emily is Executive Program Assistant at the Environmental Health Strategy Center.
+Anna is the Executive Program Assistant at the Environmental Health Strategy Center.
 In this role, she supports the organization’s Executive Director in carrying out high-level program development, policy research and analysis, advocacy, organizing, negotiations, communications, coalition building, organizational leadership, management and fund raising.